 - address the transfer of seismological and geodynamics knowledge to areas of public welfare and national need including topics such as earthquake science; geological hazards; energy, mineral, and water resources; national security; global climate change; land-use planning; and public education;

 - foster long-term national efforts to collect, store and openly disseminate seismological, geodetic, and geodynamical data of all types; and

 - foster long-term national efforts to monitor geodynamical events as well as nuclear testing treaties using geophysical technologies.

 The committee also serves as the U.S. member of the International Lithosphere Program.

-Activities of COSG are supported by government and private agencies.
-In current year, support has come from the Department of Energy, Office of Basic Energy Sciences, U.S. Geological Survey, National Aeronautics and Space Administration, and the National Science Foundation
+COSG activities are supported by the U.S. Geological Survey, National Aeronautics and Space Administration, and the National Science Foundation.